-I was a late bloomer in fitness and yoga, only seriously became involved in the industry in the last 7 years.
-These days, yoga and fitness dominate my out-of-office hours as I transition from full-time work in the public service, and spend more and more time at the yoga studio or gym.
+Lorelle was a late bloomer in Yoga and Fitness, only seriously becoming involved in both in the last eight years.
+These days, yoga and fitness dominate her out-of-office hours, as she spends more and more time at the yoga studio and gym.

-Over the last 7 years I have taught freestyle classes, circuit classes, aqua aerobics, and two Les Mills disciplines – CX Worx and Body Balance.
+Over the last 8 years, as well as teaching Yoga, she has taught freestyle classes, circuit classes, aqua aerobics, and two Les Mills disciplines – CX Worx and Body Balance.

-Prior to becoming a Les Mills Body Balance instructor in 2011, I had practised yoga for around 25 years.
-As I continued my fitness training, I discovered YogaFit, a hatha style “founded in yoga, grounded in fitness” that aims to make yoga accessible in gyms.
+Prior to becoming a Les Mills Body Balance instructor in 2011, Lorelle practised yoga for around 25 years.
+She later discovered YogaFit, a hatha style founded in yoga, grounded in fitness, that aims to make yoga accessible to the gym population.

-Yoga has aided me in my own recovery from depression and physical injury.
-I enjoy sharing yoga with others so they too may find their own path to health and inner peace.
+Yoga has aided Lorelle with her own recovery from depression and physical injury.
+She enjoys sharing yoga with others so they too may find their own path to health and inner peace.

 Lorelle’s passion is Yin Yoga, with a focus on self acceptance and befriending who we are as the basis of our practice.
 Lorelle encourages students to find their appropriate edge in a pose and to find a holding space to physically and mentally rest.